-Reverse Lunges: Benefits, Muscles Worked, and Variations
+Reverse Lunges: Benefits, Muscles Worked, and How to Do

-I’ve found that reverse lunges are particularly beneficial after returning from injuries, allowing me to maintain my strength without putting unnecessary stress on my joints.
+During my basketball career, I’ve relied heavily on lunges to keep my legs strong and balanced, and I’ve found that reverse lunges are particularly beneficial after returning from injuries and allowing me to maintain my strength without putting unnecessary stress on my joints.

 Whether you’re a seasoned athlete or just beginning your fitness journey, reverse lunges are one of the best single-leg exercises and can play a pivotal role in improving your lower body strength, stability, and overall athletic performance.